estelle/csstdg/transforms.md

 As you’ve no doubt spotted, `perspective-origin` and `transform-origin` (see previously) have the same value syntax.
 While the way the values are expressed is identical, the effects they have are very different.
 With `transform-origin`, you define the point around which transforms happen.
 With `perspective-origin`, you define the point on which sight lines converge.

 As with most 3D transform properties, this is more easily demonstrated than described.
-Consider the following CSS and markup, illustrated in Figure XX.
+Consider the following CSS and markup, illustrated in Figure 28.

 	#container {perspective: 850px; perspective-origin: 50% 0%;}
 	#ruler {height: 50px; background: #DED url(tick.gif) repeat-x;